The Blavatnik Family Foundation recognizes the immense global health challenges facing the world today.

-In June 2013, the Foundation gave Mt.
-Sinai Medical Center $2 million in support over four years to the Mt.
-Sinai Ovarian Cancer Translational Research Program and the Cancer Care Facility for Women.
-Also, the Foundation gave a separate $3 million four-year gift to support the ongoing work of the Recanati/Miller Transplantation Institute at Mt.
-Sinai.
+In June 2013, the Foundation gave Mount Sinai $2 million in support over four years to the Mount Sinai Ovarian Cancer Translational Research Program and the Cancer Care Facility for Women.
+Also, the Foundation gave a separate $3 million four-year gift to support the ongoing work of the Recanati/Miller Transplantation Institute at Mount Sinai.

 University of Pennsylvania